Frequently Asked Questions

 What happens if I remove a Named Person?

-If you remove a Named Person, we will not give any money back and we will not make any payout on the passing of the person removed.
+If you remove a Named Person, we will not give any money back and we will not make any payment on the passing of the person removed.

 What needs to be done when a Named Person passes away?